Can tides explain the low dark matter density in Fornax?: Results

+with $\rho_{-2}$ being the density at the radius $r_{-2}$, where the log-slope of the density profile is -2.
+The parameter, $\alpha$, is the Einasto shape parameter.
+Again, we find a set of parameters $(\rho_{-2}, r_{-2}, \alpha)$ that minimize $\chi^2$.
+We find Einasto shape parameters in the range 2.96~-~4.54, consistent with the range found in \citet{dicintio} for cuspy subhaloes in the DMO and SPH versions of the CLUES simulations.

+The results of the fit are shown in the right column of Fig.~\ref{fig8}.
+Einasto profiles allow for inner density cusps that are shallower than NFW.
+With this parameterization, we find that 5 of the Fornax analogues are consistent with the limits of \citet{heating} within the 97.5~per~cent confidence interval in the radial range 0.1-2~kpc.
+At 150~pc, 8 of the analogues have densities consistent with Fornax within the 97.5~per~cent confidence level and 4 within the 95~per~cent confidence level.
+In terms of the log-slope of the density (bottom right panel of Fig.~\ref{fig8}), 2 of the analogues are consistent with Fornax across the radial range 0.1-2~kpc and, as in the NFW case, all profile shapes are consistent with Fornax within the 97.5~per~cent confidence levels.

-It is clear from Fig.~\ref{fig7} that central dark matter densities compatible with Fornax can be obtained through the effects of tidal stripping; however, based on our extrapolation, the shapes of the corrected density profiles of stripped haloes appear to be less similar to that of Fornax than those of haloes with a shallow cusp or a small core in the central regions.
+It is clear from Fig.~\ref{fig8} that central dark matter densities compatible with Fornax can be obtained through the effects of tidal stripping; however, based on our extrapolation, the shapes of the corrected density profiles of stripped NFW haloes appear to be less similar to that of Fornax than those of haloes with a shallow cusp or a small core in the central regions.
+However, we also note that the relatively small mass of stellar disks in APOSTLE host galaxies suggests that the strength of tidal effects is underestimated in these simulations, particularly for small-pericentre orbits.
+In the left panel of Fig.~2, the enhanced stripping would result in lower values of $V_{\rm circ}$, accompanied by little change in $M_V$.
+This could place the central densities of simulated analogues in better agreement with \citet{heating}.